svillalobosdev/epitt92/README.md

 -----------------

 * 🧠  I like to learn new technology and challenges.
-* 🤝  I'm open to collaborating on interesting projects as a engineer.
+* 🤝  I'm open to collaborating on interesting projects as an engineer.

 ### Skills